-January 13, Saturday 0515 Hawaii Nature Center Makiki Heights Drive
+January 19, Saturday 0515 Hawaii Nature Center Makiki Heights Drive

 - 1. Runner check in (mandatory)-If you don't check in you will not be an official runner. - 2.
 Drop bag collection: You may have drop bags at each of the three aid stations.
 Please label them as Nuuanu, Paradise Park, or Start/Finish.
 Be sure and put your name and bib number on the bag.
 Please don't place soft perishable items in the drop bags.
 You will be visiting all these station 5 times, so pack accordingly.
 You are responsible for gathering your own drop bags following the event.
 Race management is not responsible to return these items to you.
+Any items left after the race will be donated to charity or thrown away.

-January 13, Saturday 0600 Hawaii Nature Center Makiki Heights Drive Start of race!
-January 14, Sunday 1800 Hawaii Nature Center Makiki Heights Drive End of race!
-January 15, Monday 1730 No host dinner.
+0600 Hawaii Nature Center Makiki Heights Drive 1800 Hawaii Nature Center Makiki Heights Drive 1730 No host dinner.
 Site TBD.
+1800 1800 Hawaii Nature Center